• Skip to primary navigation

 recipe ingredients placed in various small bowls with annotations on top

-• Almond flour – I recommend using blanched almond flour.
+• Almond flour – I recommend using blanched almond flour for the best texture.
 You can also make your own by processing blanched almonds in a blender or food processor.
 Make sure it’s not like almond paste, more like wet sand texture.

 • Corn starch – is important for the consistency and texture.
 It cannot be replaced with anything else.